Here is a great article written by our friends at Pacific Roof Cleaning

 Structural striping is not limited to walls.
 It can also be evident on composition roofs, with rafters being the heat transferring members.
 While GM has infested all roof types, a pattern due to the bacteria can typically be found at unheated areas such as eaves and overhangs.
 This perimeter roof shading is particularly obvious when the attic space has not been well insulated and allows heat from the home into the attic area.
 Hire a professional roofing repair company to help fix your roof.

 In general, according to Arlington Baker, wood and tile roofs do not show a patterned growth of GM.
 This is because wood shingle and shake roofs have moderate insulating properties.
-In
+In this article, saws that are suitable for the wooden works can be looked into which have various functions, one of which is to create surfaces that are perfect for such roofs.
+Properly installed tile roofs create a natural thermal break and generally do not come into direct contact with heat transferring structural members.

 Darker colors tend to hide the bacteria while lighter colors make the shading more obvious.
 Solid building materials such as brick and mortar are equally affected by GM but there is no pattern due to internal heat transfer.